island no. 1,420

-Kronløb Island brings the project’s many complex preconditions together in an overall holistic approach: A monolithic volume in slate, a green heart, two urban spaces in contact with the water, three bridges as well as a well-functioning underground parking structure and unique and varied housing qualities.
+Kronløb Island brings the project’s many complex preconditions together in an overall holistic approach: A monolithic volume in slate, one urban space with naturel, two urban spaces in contact with the water, three bridges as well as a well-functioning underground parking structure and unique and varied housing qualities.

 The foundation of the island consists of a three-storey underwater parking garage, which frees up space on land for livable urban development.